FRRouting/frr/doc/user/bgp.rst

    Display Listen sockets and the vrf that created them.
 Useful for debugging of when listen is not working and this is considered a developer debug statement.

+.. clicmd:: debug bgp bfd

+   Enable or disable debugging for BFD events.
+This will show BFD integration library messages and BGP BFD integration messages that are mostly state transitions and validation problems.

 .. clicmd:: debug bgp neighbor-events

    Enable or disable debugging for neighbor events.
 This provides general